Fernando Saldías

-Luis Fernando Saldías Muños (born 27 February 1997) is a Bolivian footballer who plays in Bolivian Primera División for Real Santa Cruz.
+Luis Fernando Saldías Muños (born 27 February 1997) is a Bolivian footballer who plays in Bolivian Primera División for Rio Branco PR.

 Career

 He scored the winning goal for Bolivia U23 in the pre-Olympic competition in January 2020, in a 3–2 win over Uruguay U23.
 He made his full debut for Bolivia on the 10 October 2020, against Brazil.